Paraeducators/Special Education Paraeducators Date Posted:

 - Demonstrated ability to understand and follow oral and written instructions effectively.

-- Exhibited proficiency in basic reading, math, writing, and speaking English.
+- Exhibits proficiency in basic reading, math, writing, and speaking English.

-- Possession or willingness to acquire the skills necessary to work productively with children.
+- Must possess or be willing to acquire the skills necessary to work productively with children.

 - Appropriate reading, spelling, writing, and math skills to support student.